iacobo/generative-latent-replay/README.md

 ## Method overview

-Repo for generative latent replay - a replay based continual learning method which:
+Repo for Generative Latent Replay (GLR) - a continual learning method which aleviates catastophic forgetting through strict regularisation of low level data representation and synthetic latent replay.
+Explicitly GLR:

-1. freezes the backbone of a network after initial training
+1. Freezes the backbone of a network after initial training
-2. builds generative models of the backbone-output latent representations of each dataset encountered by the model
+2. Builds generative models of the backbone-output latent representations of each dataset encountered by the model
-3. samples latent pseudo-examples from these generators for replay during subsequent training (to mitigate catastrophic forgetting)
+3. Samples latent pseudo-examples from these generators for replay during subsequent training (to mitigate catastrophic forgetting)

-## Benefits
+## Features

-Generative latent replay overcomes two issues encountered in alternative replay strategies:
+Generative latent replay overcomes two issues encountered in traditional replay strategies:

-1. aleviates storage issues as:
+1. High memory footprint:
-   1. replays can be sampled on the fly
+   - replays can be sampled ad hoc
-   2. bottlenecked latent representations are much smaller than raw data
+   - caches [compressed] latent representations
-2. aleviates privacy concerns as:
+2. Privacy concerns
-   1. data is synthetic
+   - data is synthetic
-   2. data need not be stored indefinitely

 Continual Learning Method | Replay based | Low memory | Privacy
 --------------------------|--------------|------------|----------------